pegulabs/terms/alumnifire_terms.md

 **"Member Content"** covers all Content created by a Member on the Service.

-**"Alumnifire"** refers to both the product at [www.alumnifire.com](https://www.alumnifire.com) and Pegu Labs, LLC, the owner of the Service.
+**"Alumnifire"** refers to both the product at [www.alumnifire.com](https://www.alumnifire.com) and Alumnifire, Inc., the owner of the Service.

 **"Alumnifire Account"** refers to the account profile completed by Members during account registration.